polius/meteornext-docs/docs/getting-started.md

 docker run --name meteornext -dp 1234:80 -v $HOME/meteornext:/root/meteornext/files meteornext/meteornext
 ```

-> The port number `1234` and the mount path `$HOME/meteornext` can be changed to any other desired path.
+> The port number `1234` and the mount path `$HOME/meteornext` can be changed to any other desired values.

 After starting the Meteor Next container you can check its status by executing the following command: